omgovich/react-colorful/README.md

 Today each dependency drags more dependencies and increasing your project’s bundle size uncontrollably.
 But size is very important for everything that intends to work in a browser.

-**react-colorful** is a simple minimalist-friendly color picker for those who care about their bundle size and client-side performance.
-It's simple, fast, and lightweight because:
+**react-colorful** is a simple color picker for those who care about their bundle size and client-side performance.
+It's fast and lightweight because:

-- has no dependencies;
+- has no dependencies (no risks in terms of vulnerabilities, no unexpected bundle size changes);
 - built with hooks and functional components only (no classes and polyfills for them);
 - a lot of things that you probably don't need (like HSL or 8-digit HEX colors support) were stripped out.